Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ![T91](https://user-images.githubusercontent.com/55656091/88691162-1cc13380-d11a-11ea-8d19-52ba893c1b36.JPG)

-COMMAND to Check the IP Address:   kubectl get all
+COMMAND to Check IP Address for Orders and Products:

+kubectl get all

 You can verify that the deployments were successful and that the services have been exposed by going to the following URLs in your browser: